 This will create a background job which will

-GoodData writer can have multiple configurations (as any other writer or extractor).
+The GoodData writer can have multiple configurations (as any other writer or extractor).
 Each configuration represents a set of data loaded into a single GoodData project.
-Create New Configuration to continue:
+New Configuration to continue:

-When creating a new configuration, name it and select properties of the GoodData project.
-KBC automatically creates a free Demo GoodData project for you.
-However, it expires in one month from the date it has been created.
+Keboola Connection can create a free Demo GoodData project for you.
+However, it expires in one month from the date it was created.

 account table from the